Pyrlang/Pyrlang/docs/source/cookbook.rst

 ----------------------------------

 **Problem:**
-While it is possible to subclass the :py:class:`~Pyrlang.process.Process` class and implement a Erlang-like process, often existing Python code exposes just a functional API or a class which has to be created for the calculation to be performed.
+While it is possible to subclass the :py:class:`~pyrlang.process.Process` class and implement a Erlang-like process, often existing Python code exposes just a functional API or a class which has to be created for the calculation to be performed.